Getting the Most Out of Therapy

 2. Expect resistance from yourself.
 Choosing to be in therapy is sending yourself the message that you want to face and work through your difficulties, and this can put you on high alert.
 Expect that parts of yourself will act up to protect you.
 Talk about the resistance that you feel with your therapist so you can work through it together.
 Resistance is part of the process but doesn't need to get in the way.

 3. Don't expect therapy to leave you feeling good all the time.
 Sometimes, we indeed feel worse before we feel better.
 That is because therapy is about looking at what hurts, what is difficult, and what we need and sincerely want, and this often is not a comfortable or easy process.
 You may feel frustrated that you aren't feeling better quickly or coming to huge realizations.
 This doesn't necessarily mean the therapy is failing.
-Often, healing and growth come about from small changes that culminate into big changes over time.
+Often, healing and growth come about from small changes that culminate into significant changes over time.

 4. The process of therapy can feel mysterious at times.
 You may come to therapy wanting all the answers to your problems.
 The truth is that sometimes there aren't answers.
 Our need for answers points to our relationship with the unknown, and the therapy, in this case, is about accepting what you can't know and being mindful of how you may force knowing to the detriment of your well-being.